Non-stop barking affects the

 the pain-killer Tolfedine was

 effective.
-Went home on Day 4.
+The dog went home on Day 4.

 "The Bichon had been barking as a